 Heading to the shrine, we discovered Maki’s mother, Setsuko.
 Mrs. Somomura tells us that her employers, SEBEC and its CEO, Kandori, had deployed a machine called the Deva System that may be responsible for the changes around town.
 But that’s not why we’re actually here.
 No, the game has actually brought us here for another chat with our good buddy Philemon, who’s here to give us some vague warnings about the upcoming split between the SEBEC plotline and the Snow Queen plotline.
-The original North American release subtly changed Philemon’s dialogue to make it about the options you’ll take to the good or bad ending, which was clever work for such an otherwise less-than-graceful localization, but the fact that the speech is parked right in front of the Snow Queen quest and only after a choice that affects the ending (your response to the nurse trapped under the vending machine) suggests the former was the original intent.
+The original North American release subtly changed Philemon’s dialogue to make it about the options you’ll take to the good or bad ending, which was clever work for such an otherwise less-than-graceful localization, but the fact that the speech is parked just before the option to start the Snow Queen quest and only after a choice that affects the ending (your response to the nurse trapped under the vending machine) reinforces that the SEBEC/SQQ split was the original intent.

-The party took Mrs. Somomura to the school, which had been effectively barricaded by the students inside.
+The party took Mrs. Somomura to the school, which had been effectively barricaded by the students inside (thanks in part to it being a walled building like some Japanese schools).
 After getting past the guards and taking Mrs. Somomura to the nurse’s office, Mrs. Somomura filled Ms. Saeko (the homeroom teacher) in on what had happened, and she asked us to tell our classmates not to “fill in” the hole at the back of the school, since Mark and Nanjo might end up trying to enter there.
 Passing on this message would advance the plot, but anyone who wanted to do so could talk around school to start the Snow Queen quest instead.
-Since we didn’t want to, Kyle and I chatted a little and passed on the message in a hurry!
+Since we didn’t want to do that even by accident, Kyle and I all-but sprinted to the hole in the wall!

-Sorrow is left alone for this stretch of the game, marking Yukino and Elly’s departure from the party (this temporary lack of party members is largely so that the Snow Queen quest and SEBEC quests can hoist their respective parties on you).
+Sorrow is left alone for this stretch of the game, marking Yukino and Elly’s permanent departure from our party (this temporary lack of party members is largely so that the Snow Queen quest and SEBEC quests can hoist their respective parties on you).
 Once you arrive at the hole, you’re allowed to go through it to commit to the SEBEC plot.
-However, once you do, who should arrive through the door (coming from the school?) but Maki, who is looking in fine health, despite… well basically everything.
+Once you choose to do so, who should arrive through the door (coming from the school?) but Maki, who is looking in fine health, despite… well basically everything.
 There are about a half-dozen reasons this is suspect.
 Ayase even says it’s weird how happy Maki is.
 Ayase is convinced Maki is a demon, but one of Maki’s friends says that she must be the real Maki, because she has Maki’s favourite compact.
 Better get used to that, because Persona 1 is unusually centred on compacts.
 It’s not so bad once you realize they’re breaking some crusty old RPG tropes in the process, but there are times when you’d think the game was about to knock on your door hawking for Avon

-Nanjo comes in through the hole, just as expected (nice when everyone is following the same global script, isn’t it?) and after a moment of being shocked by Maki, he explains that he and Mark went to the police station to fetch weapons and he got himself captured, and even worse he was carrying the SEBEC security card at the time too.
+Nanjo comes in through the hole, just as expected (nice when everyone is following the same script, isn’t it?) and after a moment of being shocked by Maki, he explains that he and Mark went to the police station to fetch weapons and he got himself captured, and even worse he was carrying a SEBEC security card at the time too, and obviously it would be nice to have that.
 God knows when they found it.
 I may just be missing something obvious but this part of the plot really confused me the first time through and I can’t say if I lost track of the card because I was confused or because it was never explained!
 Thankfully Nanjo had retrieved some guns, so you’re able to equip them to your new party: yourself, Maki and Nanjo.
-Of course, Maki doesn’t have her Persona yet (why should she?
-She was never a part of the ritual!).
-If you speak to her, she says something curious about a “girl in black,” but that’s all you get.
+If you speak to Maki, she says something curious about a “girl in black,” and doesn’t try to explain her behaviour.

-I have almost no surviving notes from the police station, save that this was where Kyle and I began to negotiate with demons with earnest, in hopes of getting their cards for new Persona.
-Negotiations in this game involve controlling four metres, trying to fill the yellow Eager metre before (or at the same time as) the others.
-While the other meters (Angry, Happy and Scared) could be beneficial if you were trying to avoid a fight, Eager was best even in those situations since it would essentially end a fight and usually pay you for doing it!
+I have almost no surviving notes from the police station, save that this was where Kyle and I began to negotiate with demons with earnest, in hopes of getting their cards for new Personas.
 The trick was getting a demon to cooperate, which involved guessing at its personality from various “Traits” (an entirely unreliable system, a great mess) or just plain trial and error.
 Our running joke soon became: “Mark: seduce them!” because Mark’s commands had better luck than nearly anyone, seducing or dancing his way into many a demon’s heart.

 In exchange for the rescue, Mark joined the party and Brown offered to do the same.
 However, you don’t have to take Brown if you don’t want to, and here enters Persona 1’s confusing party recruitment system.
-Essentially: several party members will throw themselves at you, and if you take any of them, you lose the chance to accept the rest.
-Naturally, the game does not explain this.
-This means if you want our friend Reiji, we’d have to go through a fair chunk of the game with only four party members!
-Brown is usually considered the middle grounder – the Mario – of the recruitable party members.
-He’s got an SMG like Sorrow, and I’ve already mentioned the spears
+Essentially: several party members will throw themselves at you at certain points in the game, and if you take any of them, no matter how natural that may feel, you lose the chance to accept the rest.
+To rub salt in it, the game does not explain this.
+This means if you want our friend Reiji, we’d have to go through a fair chunk of the game with only four party members, turning down perfectly reasonable applications for help!
+Brown is usually considered the middle grounder – the Mario, if you will – of the recruitable party members.
+He’s got an SMG like Sorrow, and I’ve already mentioned his spears

 After the long walk back to the entrance, we returned to the world map, where the game gave us our second recruitment opportunity: Elly, easily missed at an optional subway terminal.
-The final party member is Ayase, who forces herself into your party at the start of the next dungeon if you haven’t set yourself up to recruit Reiji (which we had), but if you have recruited Reiji you’ll have to go without a party member for a while yet.
+The final party member is Ayase, who forces herself into your party at the start of the next dungeon if you haven’t set yourself up to recruit Reiji (which we had).
+If you have set yourself up to recruit Reiji, you’ll have to go without a party member for a while yet.
 While we never encountered Ayase as part of the SEBEC plot, Kyle and I know her from our SQQ run, where we learned that she was armed with useless pistols (like Maki) and status effect-inflicting whips, along with her Persona Houri, from the Qu’ran.

 The dungeon was centred around a five-storey elevator.
-We’d have to decide which floor to go to first, and since we knew the dungeon would end on the topmost floor (this being a corporate building and all) Kyle and I went straight to the topmost floor under the assumption that it would be a dead end for sure (at that point we would be able to cross the fifth floor out and go down to the others, etc).
-Imagine our surprise when the route kept going, leaving past multiple save points, shops (typically, in-dungeon shops were added in the remake to reduce the difficulty) and even a Velvet Room (the place where you fuse new Personas), all the way to the boss!
-I guess sometimes you find things the first time you’re looking for them!
+We’d have to decide which floor to go to first, and since we knew the dungeon would end on the topmost floor (this being a corporate building and all), Kyle and I went straight to the topmost floor under the assumption that it would be a dead end for sure (at that point we would be able to cross the fifth floor out and go down to the others, etc).
+Imagine our surprise when the route kept going, heading up and down staircases, past multiple save points, shops (typically, in-dungeon shops were added in the remake to reduce the difficulty) and even a Velvet Room (the place where you fuse new Personas), all the way to the boss!
+I guess that sometimes you actually find things in the first place you look!

-Still, we killed Takeda, a real human being from real life (we’re the heroes), and found a secret passage to the basement, where scientists talked about a rebellious head scientist.
+Still, we killed Takeda, a real human being with hopes and dreams, who will never be mentioned again (we’re the heroes), and found a secret passage to the basement, where scientists talked about a rebellious head scientist.
 From there, we walked through some darkened halls that did not appear on the map: this was a special mechanic the game uses to hide a small maze within the bounds of the main dungeons.
 I find them completely infuriating, since you’re still attacked as you try to find your way through it, meaning you often lose your place.
-Sadly, it’s also nearly the last new regular out-of-battle mechanic we will ever see (I can only think of a one-time element that appears later on off the top of my head), so maybe I shouldn’t be so disingenuous.
+Sadly, it’s also nearly the last new, regular, out-of-battle mechanic we will ever see (and I can only think of a single irregular element off the top of my head!), so maybe I shouldn’t be so disingenuous.

 …No, still garbage.

 As we headed down the back halls, we learned that the Deva System was housed here.
-The scientist mentioned throwing some other intruder in the Deva System halls, presumably Reiji.
+The scientist mentioned throwing some other intruder in the Deva System halls, presumably Reiji, given the way he had been acting about SEBEC.
 We finally caught up with Kandori in the Deva System Chamber, where he was speaking to a scientist named Dr. Nicholai, who had been frequently mentioned by other scientists in the building.
 Nicholai was trying to dissuade Kandori from doing whatever he was trying to do, and they mentioned that “that young man” had been thrown into “the interdimentional rift,” once again presumably Reiji.

-The party challenged Kandori (Maki mistakenly positioned so that she was threatening some machinery), so he and Nicholai slipped into the Deva System to escape.
+The party challenged Kandori (whoever scripted the cutscene put Maki threatening some obstructing machinery instead), so he and Nicholai slipped into the Deva System to escape.
 Maki made a comment that she recognized the machine somehow, but that was neither here nor there, as the machine activated and Kandori started screaming.
-It seemed Nicholai had pulled one over on his boss, and had set the machine to atomise the both of them.
-We got the option to turn it off, which we did to fulfill a morality sidequest and get the proper ending, but it didn’t work, but neither did the scientist’s plan, The Kandori seemed to be ascending into some new form for a moment, when a voice called out to keep him from dying, and a little girl in black appeared, calling one of the men “daddy” appeared and teleported us all away, Kandori saying the girl would “take [him] to [her] world.”
+It seemed Nicholai had pulled one over on his boss, and had set the machine to atomize the both of them.
+We got the option to turn it off, which we did to fulfill a morality sidequest and get the proper ending, but it didn’t work… and neither did Nicholai’s plan!
+Kandori seemed to be ascending into some new form for a moment, when a voice called out to keep him from dying, and a little girl in black appeared, called one of the men “daddy,” and then teleported us all away, Kandori saying the girl would “take [him] to [her] world.”

 Following this, we got a repeat animation of a strange vortex from earlier (when we first met Philemon) made up of urban skylines, gears and perhaps most prominently, a structure that appeared to be a school staircase?